jonathannard/Red-Portals/README.md

 > ![Info][img-info] Templates should send a query param payload on form submit:
 > `/login?username=example&password=example`.

-> ![Info][img-info] Keep examples at less than 20 KB per template.
-Some hardware
+> ![Info][img-info] Keep examples under 20 KB per template, as some hardware
-> only supports up to 20 KB at a time.
+> supports only up to this limit.

 > ![Warn][img-warning] Templates must include the notice "This is a simulated
 > template for educational purposes only.
 Not affiliated with or endorsed by any